 Finance needs usable data to create value.

 To keep pace with change, finance teams need timely and accurate data to meet their transformation and business goals.

 Today’s CIOs can shift IT from cost center to value creator by helping finance streamline time to close and gain efficiency through automation.

 “Instead of being an order-taker for ad hoc business requests, my team is now responsible for the overall satisfaction of each business unit.”

 The adoption of cloud-based technology is essential, but true digital finance transformation also requires a partnership between finance and IT that makes finance data integration a shared strategic goal.

-of organisations say finance and IT are rarely aligned, hindering digital transformation.
+of organizations say finance and IT are rarely aligned, hindering digital transformation.

 of finance and IT leaders say they have the right systems for finance teams to make accurate, timely decisions.

-of CIOs agree that ERP modernisation is critical, but don’t have the time for it.
+of CIOs agree that ERP modernization is critical, but don’t have the time for it.